Janiks05/Plastic-Website/README.md

 # Plastic-Website
 Website to show the problem of plastic in the ocean.
-BETWEEN PLASTIC BAGS AND CORAL REEFS
+BETWEEN PLASTIC BAGS AND CORAL REEFS.
+School project CJD